Our CEO: William S. White

 - View a video of the Beacon Award ceremony in London.
 [3:16]

-- Read an article about the award on CFN's Web site.
+- Read about the award.

 - European Foundation Centre 20th Anniversary Celebration — As part of the European Foundation Centre’s 20th anniversary celebration, which included White being awarded the EFC’s first-ever Philanthropy Compass Prize, he gave a short address.
 His speech reflected on the walls — real and imagined — that can separate people, and the important role philanthropy can play in bridging those divides and creating a more civil society.
 [November 10, 2009]

 - View EFC's tribute to White and his contributions to the field.